rtCamp/web-story-creation-tool/README.md

 Using this editor, one can edit a story in the WYSIWYG editor used in [web stories plugin](https://wp.stories.google/) in a stand-alone form factor.
 Stories then can be exported as a zip which will have the following content
 - index.html  - [amp-story](https://amp.dev/about/stories/) output.
-- README.txt  - contains instruction for how to use this output into a webpage.
+- README.txt  - contains instruction for how to use this output and insert into a webpage.
 - config.json - for internal use ( currently being used to import web stories made for this tool )
 - files for 1p media (if used).